infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 #### Submit separate requests for new extensions and previously signed extensions. ####
 {: .no_toc }

-Copy this form into the Description field of your ticket and complete all sections.
+* Attach a Microsoft Word or PDF document containing the completed form to the ticket.
 Tickets with incomplete information will be returned to the ticket owner for completion.

-The questionnaire must include one detailed section per extension.
-Therefore, if three extensions are submitted for review, provide three separate detailed sections—one for each extension.
+* Provide one detailed questionnaire section for each extension submitted.
+For example, if three extensions are submitted for review, include three separate detailed sections—one for each extension.

 ### Header